Pols ask FAA nominee to prioritize aircraft noise

 Schumer and Gillibrand question Dickson’s plans to address public comments and noise complaints, which they say have been largely unaddressed in recent months.

-President Donald Trump signed the FAA Reauthorization Act of 2018 in October, which required the FAA to re-evaluate the North Shore helicopter route with public input.
-The public comment period ended on Jan.
+President Donald Trump signed in October the FAA Reauthorization Act of 2018, which requires the FAA to re-evaluate the North Shore helicopter route with public input.
+The public comment period ended Jan.
 2.

 “It has been more than six months since the public comment period closed … and it is our understanding that the FAA is still reviewing the 345 comments it received,” the senators wrote.

-Schumer and Gillibrand have called on Dickson to improve the line of communication between the FAA, affected residents and other stakeholders, such as town leaders.
+Schumer and Gillibrand have called on Dickson to improve the line of communication between the FAA and affected residents and other stakeholders, such as town leaders.

 The following day, the FAA issued a statement that said implementation of the regulations would be postponed because they required “additional internal evaluation.”
-The FAA denied further comment at the time.
+The FAA declined to comment further at the time.

 “New Yorkers deserve a responsive FAA that works for them and is not held captive by the industries it regulates,” the senators wrote to Dickson.
 “To that end, ensuring your commitment to the well-being of our constituents, whose quality of life has been impacted for too long by excessive aircraft noise, is extremely important to us.”